apify/apify-docs/docs/schedules.md

 ---
 title: Schedules
 description: Learn how to automatically start your actor and task runs and the basics of *cron* expressions.
-Set up and manage your schedules from the Apify app or via API.
+Set up and manage your schedules from the Apify console or via API.
 menuWeight: 8
 category: platform
 paths: